Divorce Mediation in Arizona

 It is imperative that before you attend mediation you are fully prepared to clearly and concisely communicate your position on the various issues, the law that applies to each issue, and the facts that support your position.
 Your goal is to provide a well thought and reasonable plan for how you believe the case should be resolved.

 You should also plan equally as well to argue against your spouse’s position on the issues, their reliance upon the law if they misinterpret the applicable laws or the facts alleged by your spouse.
 We prepare a very detailed written Mediation Memorandum setting forth all of our client’s positions, the laws supporting each position, and the facts supporting our proposal for resolving the case.

 We attach to that Mediation Memorandum copies of sworn witness affidavits, financial documents, correspondence between the parties and their counsel, police reports, educational records, medical records and anything else that may prove our case.
 Our goal is to win the mediator over in favor of our case before we ever step foot in the mediator’s office.
 We have found it to be an essential tool in receiving excellent outcomes in our clients’ mediations.

 Contact Our Scottsdale Arizona Mediation Attorneys

-Contact us today (480) 305-8300 to schedule your consultation with our Scottsdale Arizona mediation attorneys regarding mediation services or any other family law matter.
+Contact us today (480) 305-8300 to schedule your consultation with our Scottsdale or Phoenix Arizona, mediation attorneys regarding mediation services or any other family law matter.